ekonda/kutana/README.md

 ```

 ## Usage
-- Create `Kutana` engine and add controllers.
+- Create `Kutana` engine and add managers.
 - Register your plugins in the executor.
 You can import plugin from folders with function `load_plugins`.
 Files should be a valid python modules with available `plugin` field with your plugin (`Plugin`).
 - Start engine.

-Example `run.py` (token for VKController is loaded from the file
+Example `run.py` (token for VKManager is loaded from the file
 "configuration.json" and plugins are loaded from folder "plugins/")
 ```py
 from kutana import *